chhuang-one/sqxclib/doc/SqBuffer.md

 ## Initialize

-SqBuffer is small and simple.
-It can be used directly in the stack memory and reset all members as 0 to initialize.
+SqBuffer is small, simple, and can be used directly in the stack memory.
+It reset all members as 0 to initialize.

 ```c
 	SqBuffer  buf = {0};